-There were 4,731 households in Ammon as of 2016 and an average of 3.09 persons living in each household (Table 4).
+There were 5,795 households in Ammon as of 2021 and an average of 2.98 persons living in each household (Table 4).
 This number is higher than the rest of Bonneville County and Idaho and likely reflects the higher percentage of residents under the age of 18.
-Ammon also has fewer households where a language other than English is spoken in the home (Table 4).
+Ammon also has fewer households compared to the rest of the state where a language other than English is spoken in the home (Table 4).